thisisharsh7/thisisharsh7/README.md

 When I’m not coding, I’m usually:
 - Listening to podcasts or music
 - Watching anime or donghua
 - Editing videos or managing social media for fun
 - Thinking about startup ideas or exploring something new

 #### Fun Facts:

-- I learn touch typing so I could type code faster.
+- I learn touch typing so I could type code faster
 - I draw quick sketches when I start feeling sleepy - it keeps me alert